NoLooseEnds/Scripts/readme.md

 volume up to 40 degrees, ramp it up quickly to 50degrees, then very quickly towards full speed much beyond that.
 It also has an ambient air temperature threshold of 32degrees where it gives up and delegates control back to the firmware.
+The ambient temperature reading doesn't normally affect how hard your fans have to spin, and is only used to fallback to iDRAC mode so that your machine doesn't explode if eg., you've had an air-conditioning failure.
 Don't run your bedroom IT closet at 32 degrees yeah?

 # Results